Surf-Wax/bigram-python/README.md

+# Simple Bigram Model by Bryce Thorpe

 ## Overview

-This program implements a basic bigram model using the Natural Language Toolkit (NLTK).
-It allows users to input a text corpus to train the model and then predict the most likely next word based on the trained bigram probabilities.
+This Simple Bigram Model is a basic implementation of a bigram language model created to illustrate the fundamental concepts of probabilistic text modeling.
+This Python script utilizes the Natural Language Toolkit (NLTK) library to train a bigram model based on user-provided text and predict the next word given an input word.
+The model supports temperature-based adjustments to influence the randomness of predictions.

 ## Purpose

-I created this program to cement my understanding of N-gram models.
+The script is designed to:
+- Demonstrate the application of bigram language models for text prediction.
+- Provide a practical example of how temperature scaling affects the randomness of predictions.
+- Serve as an educational tool for understanding bigram models and basic probabilistic text prediction techniques.

+This script was created for my own learning and practical application.

 ## Features

-- **Download NLTK Resources**: Automatically downloads necessary NLTK resources if not already present.
-- **Train Bigram Model**: Accepts a text input from the user, tokenizes it, and calculates bigram probabilities.
-- **Predict Next Word**: Given a word, predicts the most likely next word based on the trained model.
-- **User Interaction**: Provides options to train the model with new text or predict the next word.
+- **Bigram Model Training**: Trains a bigram model on user-provided text, calculating the probabilities of word pairs.
+- **Temperature-Based Prediction**: Allows adjustment of prediction randomness using temperature scaling, affecting the likelihood of next word predictions.
+- **User Input Validation**: Ensures valid user inputs for text and temperature, with checks for length and value constraints.
+- **Probability Normalization**: Computes and normalizes adjusted probabilities to ensure valid prediction distributions.
-- **Output**: Displays bigram probabilities in a tabular format using PrettyTable.
+- **PrettyTable Integration**: Displays bigram probabilities in a well-formatted table for easy viewing.
-- **Written with Nix Flakes**: All package dependencies are installed in an isolated, version-controlled dev shell using one command.
-    (Requires Nix package manager with flakes enabled)
+- **Nix Flakes Integration**: Uses Nix flakes to create a development shell that manages Python versions and external libraries automatically.

 ## Installation